wdbrow11/kwk-l2-a-frame-entity-component-system-teacher-l2/README.md

 Don't forget to update your `index.js` code so that the `<a-sphere>`s have their animation added before they are appended to the DOM!

 If possible, work in small groups or pairs!
 If you are having trouble, take a look at the `createSphere` function and the [documentation][animations-docs] for guidance.
 If you are stumped by implementing an animation that transforms the _relative_ position of the entity instead of the _absolute_ position, take a look at [this page][position-doc].
-There are several ways you can implement this -- don't forget that an elements x/y/z coordinates can be accessed directly via `entity.position.[x, y, z]`.
+There are several ways you can implement this -- see what works for you!

+**BONUS:** provide a random animation start delay (within reason) to ensure the animations are not all in sync.
+(Reference the docs!).
+Below is a GIF of the solution we came up with:

 In the next lab, we are going to explore "System" in the ECS paradigm and see how we can tie it all together into an interactive experience.